lukewarm/nbforge/docs/local_developing/README.md

 ## Prerequisites

-- Docker
+- Docker (Note: `brew install docker` will only install the Docker engine, which requires Docker-Machine and VirtualBox to run on Mac.
+For the newer Docker for Mac, which does not require VirtualBox, use Homebrew's Cask: `brew install --cask docker`)
-- Python 3.10 or later with pyenv or Anaconda
+- Python 3.10 or later with Anaconda
+- pyenv and pyenv-virtualenv (Note: `pyenv` needs to be installed separately and does not come with Python 3.10)
 - Node.js 16 or later
 - npm or yarn
 - Git